5 Things to Know About the Proposed 340B Changes

 2. Currently, 340B allows hospitals to purchase and provide reduced cost drugs to patients ending an inpatient stay.
 This is seen as a way to eliminate gaps in care and decrease readmissions.
 The proposed changes would ban this practice of using 340B for discharge prescriptions.
 The survey showed 81 percent would lose discounts, and more than half would struggle to implement these changes due to the financial strain, ultimately forcing between 11 and 22 percent to drop the program.

-3. Currently, a cancer patient can be diagnosed at one location and be treated with infusions closer to home, where that facility can purchase the infusions at 340B pricing.
+3. Currently, a cancer patient can be diagnosed at one location and be treated with infusions closer to home even if it is prostate cancer, where that facility can purchase the infusions at 340B pricing.
 The proposed changes would end this practice, and require that in order to receive the 340B discounts, the initial diagnosing hospital would be required to provide the infusion to the patient.
 This would force facilities to pay full price for the outside infusion orders.
 The study suggests this could leave patients without treatment nearby and close infusion centers.
 85 percent of hospitals surveyed said they would lose 340B discounts if this occurred.

 4. Currently, the “Three-day rule” means outpatient services performed within three days of admission will be billed as part of inpatient services.
 The “Three-day rule” does not change the patients’ prior outpatient status, enabling hospitals to use 340B pricing for their medications, because the patient is classified as an outpatient at the time of care.
 An example being a patient who visits the emergency room of a 340B facility and receives treatment before being admitted.
 Any medications used on this patient while in the emergency room would qualify for 340B pricing.
 Another proposed change would be to classify any patient who receives care within 72 hours of admittance as an inpatient.
 Therefore, any drugs they received before admittance would be billed as part of inpatient services.
 This survey says changing the classification would limit the use of the 340B program and raise the cost of care all the while creating severe compliance hurdles for administrations surrounding the medication utilization in emergency rooms.